Royal Racing Club Bruxelles

-Royal Racing Club de Bruxelles is a Belgian sports club based in Uccle, Brussels.
+Royal Racing Club de Bruxelles is a professional Belgian sports club based in Uccle, Brussels.
 The club is most well known for its field hockey section with both the first men's and women's teams playing in the Belgian Hockey League.

 The first men's team won their sixth league title during the 2021–22 season which was also their first title in 81 years.